madagaluna/e2/p1/README.md

 ## Game planning

-+ initialize an array called schedule
-+ Create an array of times to perform
+        Initialize an array to hold results
-+ defining the performer variables
-+ For Performer A, randomly choose a time to perform:
-+ add performer A's time to the schedule
-+  For Performer B, randomly choose a time to perform:
-+  compare performer B's time to performer A's time to see if time is available
-+  updated schedule to include PB if the time is available and announce when both bands will perform
-+ announce that the second band will not perform
-+ print performance schedule
+        Create an array of available performance times For Performer A, randomly choose a time to perform For Performer B, randomly choose a time to perform Update schedule to include Performer B if the time is available Announce that The Bars will not perform Concatenate the schedule and make it a string Show results

 ## Outside resources
 https://www.w3schools.com/php/func_string_implode.asp